ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

  1. *Fill in the main information about your project below*
  2. *Submit this issue*
  3. *Check items in the submission as you go through them*
- 4. *Once you are done, please add a comment to say so and ping your project advisor (e.g. 'hi @ohbm/project-advisors My project is ready for review!')*
+ 4. *Once you are done, please add a comment to say so and ping your project advisor (e.g. 'hi @ohbm/project-monitors My project is ready!')*
- 5. *Check items in the reviewing checklist as you go through them*

 Thank you!

-*After step 2 (issue submitted), we will assign a 'project advisor' to your submission.
-If at any time you need help or anything is unclear, please add a comment and ping your project advisor.
+*After step 2 (issue submitted), we will assign a 'project monitor' to your submission.
+If at any time you need help or anything is unclear, please add a comment and ping your project monitor.
 Our team is here to help!*

 ----------------------------
 ## Main project info